 The difference between CBD and THC

 There tends to be confusion surrounding CBD and its relation to THC, and it’s no surprise since both compounds originate from the same plant.
 However, they do have differing effects, as we’ll explain here.

 While the chemical structure of CBD appears the same as THC, it differs slightly.
 CBD doesn’t bind with the CB1 or CB2 receptors that are typically responsible for inducing recreational highs.
-Instead, through interactions that are still somewhat unknown, CBD oil may help you to relax and potentially reduce anxiety symptoms — doesn’t sound too bad does it?
+Instead, through interactions that are still somewhat unknown, CBD oil may help you to unwind in moments of tension — doesn’t sound too bad does it?

 THC, or tetrahydrocannabinol, is the main psychoactive compound found in the same plants.
 However, the marijuana plant (another type of cannabis plant) contains more THC content and less CBD than hemp, which is defined as a cannabis plant with 0.3% or less THC content.
 Although THC can cause users to feel euphoric, it also potentially produces a variety of side effects, including a change in mental state and perception, increased appetite, memory loss and red eyes.
 Plants containing more than 0.2% THC are illegal in the UK.

 Red eyes are a short-term effect of THC, however, if you do find yourself with this particular side effect after using CBD oil, it may indicate that the product has a higher THC content than you were led to believe.
 You should always check the origins of the CBD you use, as unauthorised sellers may be stocking products that contain THC without your knowledge.
 If this is the case, you’ll likely experience different side effects — not to mention that this is, in fact, illegal practice.
 Most items on the market, including TRIP’s CBD products, have been subject to extensive quality control checks and must adhere to strict laws and regulations.
 Purchasing from reputable brands will ensure you’re receiving high-quality CBD.